Yandex Cloud

 The password must be from 8 to 128 characters long.

 To view the new password, select the cluster in the management console, go to the Users tab, and click View password in the the user's row.
-This will open the page of the Yandex Lockbox secret that stores the password.
+This will open the page of the Yandex Lockbox secret that stores your password.
 The new password version is labeled as Current.

 Note